techstudio-design/tinyUPDI/README.md

 ### Why did you make it?

-Many AVR MCU developers in the past, we included, hacks together a USB Serial adaptor with a few components together for programming UPDI-capable AVR chips.
-Those hacks work as a UPDI programmer, it is however requires two USB/UART ports, one as UPDI programming port and another for debugging port.
-The *tinyUPDI* supports automatic switch between UPDI and UART interfaces via a single USB port, saving the needs to have two USB ports (one for UPDI and another for serial debugging printout).
+Many modern AVR developers in the past, we included, hacks together a USB Serial adaptor with a few components together for programming UPDI-capable AVR chips.
+Those hacks work as a UPDI programmer, it is however in reality often requires another USB/UART ports for serial debugging printout.
+The *tinyUPDI* supports automatic switch between UPDI and UART interfaces via a single USB port, saving the needs for connecting two USB ports.

 ### What makes it special?